Downrest/TypedEvent/README.md

-# Event
+# TypedEvent
 A typed remote event wrapper, taking advantage of function types `(...) -> ()` for typechecking parameters with names on both firing and listening.

-By default, Event creates the remote instances behind the scenes, merely requiring a unique name.
+By default, TypedEvent  creates the remote instances behind the scenes, merely requiring a unique name.
 * `newReliable(remoteName: string)`
 * `newUnreliable(unreliableRemoteName: string)`